pals-ttic/sjc/README.md

 Visualization results are stored in the current directory.
 In directories named `test_*` there are images (under `view`) and videos (under `view_seq`) rendered at different iterations.

+## TODOs
+- [ ] add sub-pixel rendering script for high quality visualization such as in the teaser.
+- [ ] add script to reproduce 2D experiments in Fig 4.
+The Fig might need change once it's tied to seeds.
+Note that for a simple aligned domain like faces, simple scheduling like using a single σ=1.5 could already generate some nice images.
+But not so for bedrooms; it's too diverse and annealing seems still needed.

 ## To Reproduce the Results in the Paper
 First create a clean directory for your experiment, then run one of the following scripts from that folder:
 ### Trump